iliapopov17/SequenceForge-Lite/README.md

 - Specify custom ranges for GC content and sequence length.
 - Set a minimum quality score threshold for sequences.
 ### FASTA File Manipulation
+- Get quick info on each sequence in FASTA file.
 - Convert multiline FASTA files to one-line format.
 - Shift the start position of one-line FASTA sequences by a specified amount.
 ### BLAST Output Parsing